comixed/comixed/CONFIGURATION.md

 ### Path Values

-THis is an absolute path or filename.
+This is an absolute path or filename.

 # Image Caching